gyroradius

 Quantity

-) – The magnetic field magnitude in units convertible to tesla.particle (
+) – The magnetic field magnitude in units convertible to tesla.particle (particle-like) – Representation of the particle species (e.g.,

-for protons,'D+'
+for protons,"D+"

 Quantity